Chihuahua

 Think of the state in three parts.

-• Chihuahua city, the capital, is a working northern city with good food, a walkable center, and Pancho Villa history.
+- Chihuahua city, the capital, is a working northern city with a walkable center, good food, and heavy Pancho Villa history — his old mansion, Quinta Luz, is now a revolution museum.
 Most Copper Canyon trips start or end here.
+Around 1.4 hours by El Chepe or car gets you toward the sierra edge.

-• The Sierra Tarahumara, home to the Rarámuri people, is the mountain heart: Creel, Divisadero, and Barrancas del Cobre with its viewpoints and cable car.
+- The Sierra Tarahumara, home to the Rarámuri people, is the mountain heart: Creel, Divisadero, and Barrancas del Cobre with its rim viewpoints, the ZipRider cable car, and a canyon system deeper than Arizona’s Grand Canyon.
 This is where the El Chepe train earns its reputation.

-• The desert and border, including Ciudad Juárez and the Mennonite farm country around Cuauhtémoc (cheese, apples, wide fields).
+- The desert and border, anchored by Ciudad Juárez across from El Paso, plus the Mennonite country around Cuauhtémoc — cheese, apples, and wide fields worked by families in denim and straw hats.

 Is it safe?

-Straight answer: it depends heavily on where you go.
-Ciudad Juárez and parts of the Sierra have real cartel activity, and the Creel–Barrancas corridor has seen incidents over the years, so this isn’t a place to wander back roads on a whim.
-That said, the El Chepe route and the main canyon stops are well-traveled and generally fine for visitors who use organized transport, move in daylight, and skip solo mountain driving.
-A friend who lives here would tell you the tourist path is calm — it’s the shortcuts and after-dark drives between towns that cause trouble.
-Check current advisories before the Sierra leg.
+Straight answer: it depends heavily on where you go, and the split is real.
+Ciudad Juárez and pockets of the Sierra have significant cartel activity, and the Creel–Barrancas corridor has seen incidents over the years, so this isn’t a place to wander back roads on a whim or drive mountain shortcuts after dark.
+That said, the El Chepe route and the main canyon stops are well-traveled and generally fine for visitors who use organized transport, move in daylight, and skip solo driving between sierra towns.

 When to go

-Aim for April–May or September–October, when the Sierra skies are clearest and the desert isn’t at full boil.
-Skip July–August, the rainy months.
-Winter can bring snow to the mountains, which some travelers chase on purpose — just pack for real cold up high.
+Aim for April–May or September–October, when Sierra skies are clearest and the desert isn’t at full boil.
+Skip July–August, the rainy months, when afternoon storms cloud the canyon views you came for.
+Winter (roughly December–February) can bring snow to the mountains around Creel, which some travelers chase on purpose — just pack for real cold, because nights up high drop below freezing.

 Getting there